 David Geier's billed time largely of the work he did as a research assistant, and providing technical and logistical support for Dr. Geier, relating to both Dr. Geier's VSD research and his consulting work.
 David Geier's work did not require someone with an advanced or professional degree, and the PSC does not claim compensation for work David Geier performed that he was not qualified to do.
-His research, technical, and logistical support services were necessary to supporting whether any of the individual charges that made up the overall total were reasonable, whether the very large overall amount billed for the production of the article was excessive, etc. (I note, for example, that even if I were to afford some compensation for the article's production, I would certainly not award the unexplained, apparently excessive hourly rates claimed by the Geiers, and would not award fees to both Geiers for apparently duplicative work.)

-Dr. Geier's work on behalf of petitioners and the PSC, and therefore his time was reasonably incurred on behalf of a compensation claim.
+His research, technical, and logistical support services were necessary to supporting Dr. Geier's work on behalf of petitioners and the PSC, and therefore his time was reasonably incurred on behalf of a compensation claim.

-Respondent, on the other hand, provides just a few pages of discussion, arguing that I should deny most, if not all, of these amounts claimed for the Geiers' work.
+Respondent, in response, originally argued that I should deny most, if not all, of the amount claimed for the Geiers' non-article work.
 (Respondent's Memorandum of Law filed February 6, 2009, pp. 163-167.)
-Respondent argues that no compensation should be afforded for the services of David Geier, since he has not been shown to be qualified to provide expert or consultant services (id. at 163); that petitioners have afforded no evidentiary support for the claimed hourly rates for either Geier (id. at 164); that the Geiers should be not compensated for their extensive time claimed for travel, attending conferences, and meetings with legislators and/or legislative staff (id. at 164-65); and that the Geiers' billing practices were defective in a variety of ways (id. at 165-67).
+Respondent argued that no compensation should be afforded for the services of David Geier, since he has not been shown to be qualified to provide expert or consultant services (id. at 163); that petitioners have afforded no evidentiary support for the claimed hourly rates for either Geier (id. at 164); that the Geiers should be not compensated for their extensive time claimed for travel, attending conferences, and meetings with legislators and/or legislative staff (id. at 164-65); and that the Geiers' billing practices were defective in a variety of ways (id. at 165-67).